 There are two wireless networks in general use at Rhodes, each serving a different segment of the University population.
 These networks are identified by the name (or SSID) that displays on your PC when you're trying to connect.
 They are:

-The location of the various wireless hotspots on campus is shown on our interactive coverage map.
+Rhodes' wireless network does yet not cover the whole of the University's campus. ?The location of the various wireless hotspots on campus is shown on our coverage map.
 On the map, buildings containing hotspots are marked with a purple wireless icon like the one on the right.
 More information is available on the map's page.

 Public areas that have wireless access available for general use by staff and students typically indicate this by means of the purple antenna symbol shown on the right.
 You should be able to pick up any of the University's wireless networks within the immediate vicinity (usually 20–30 metres) of the sign.

 Last Modified: Tue, 19 Nov 2019 14:55:37 SAST